-A resignation is defined as a voluntary separation from employment.
-If a postdoc wishes to resign, he/she should discuss this with their adviser as soon as possible.
-In any event, a postdoc research scientist/ scholar should give notice in writing to their adviser as early as possible, with the expectation that, when possible, at least three months' notice be provided before the resignation will be effective.
-Postdoc research fellows must comply with the terms and conditions of the awards under which they are being supported.
+Notice of Nonrenewal Postdoctoral appointments are not made for more than a year at a time, and Postdocs are not entitled to a minimum period of notice of nonrenewal.
+However, Principal Investigators are responsible for informing them in advance of a decision not to renew their appointments.
+The Provost may require that an appointment be extended in the absence of a compelling reason for giving less than three months' notice.
+Notice of nonrenewal must be given in writing.
+The Provost may require a department, school, institute or center to extend a research appointment if this obligation is not met.
+Please refer to the Union Contract.
+Resignation A resignation is defined as a voluntary separation from employment.
+If a Postdoc or ARS wishes to resign, he/she should discuss this with their adviser as soon as possible.
+In any event, a Postdoc Research Scientist/Scholar or ARS should give notice in writing to their adviser as early as possible, with the expectation that, when possible, at least three months' notice be provided before the resignation will be effective.
+Postdoc Research Fellows must comply with the terms and conditions of the awards under which they are being supported.